Updated: Aug 16

 Offer feeds about every 2-3 hours during the day.
 Help your child stay awake and attain full feedings.
 You’ll want them to receive adequate nutrition to stay on their growth curve.

 Then it’s time to play!
 Your baby’s awake time can include some tummy time, floor play, water or sensory play, reading books, and eventually playing with toys, moving around, and eating solids.

 As your baby gets older, and as they begin to eat solids, your eat-play-sleep routine will turn into an eat-play-eat-play-sleep routine.
 You’ll have to add in some meal times for them!

-Then, when it’s time to sleep again (grab our free Your Complete Guide to Awake Windows) allow your baby to have an opportunity to fall asleep without any assistance.
+Then, when it’s time to sleep again (grab our free Newborn Sleep Guide and refer to the awake windows section) allow your baby to have an opportunity to fall asleep without any assistance.
 If it works - GREAT!
 And if it doesn’t, help them to sleep another way, like rocking or patting.
 The more you practice with your baby, the better he or she will get!